 Neverwinter

 Countless iterations of Neverwinter have led to one of the best MMOs that we know and love today.
-It hosts all the beloved features of a D&D game: DnD classes, spells, abilities, and tons of customisation.
-The fantasy setting and the discernable love for tabletop games shines through in Neverwinter’s world, from the quests you can embark on to the list of free expansions that have accompanied the game over the years.
+It hosts all the beloved features of a D&D game: DnD classes, spells, abilities, and tons of customization.
+The fantasy setting and the discernable love for tabletop games shine through in Neverwinter’s world, from the quests you can embark on to the list of free expansions that have accompanied the game over the years.
 There is a lot of new content for new players.

 Baldur’s Gate 1 & 2 Enhanced Edition

-Early DnD games had players explore worlds from a fixed first-person perspective, but the Baldur’s Gate games’ isometric viewpoint capture the DnD gameplay experience particularly well, giving players a tactical overview that’s more like playing at the table with figurines on a DnD map, watching the dice rolls and challenging tactical battles unfold.
+Early DnD games had players explore worlds from a fixed first-person perspective, but the Baldur’s Gate games’ isometric viewpoint captures the DnD gameplay experience particularly well, giving players a tactical overview that’s more like playing at the table with figurines on a DnD map, watching the dice rolls and challenging tactical battles unfold.

-Baldur’s Gate 1 and 2 are famous for their brilliant story and excellent writing, setting a high standard for roleplaying games – particularly when it comes to decision making and narrative consequences.
+Baldur’s Gate 1 and 2 are famous for their brilliant story and excellent writing, setting a high standard for roleplaying games – particularly when it comes to decision-making and narrative consequences.
 For example, during a side-quest to retrieve a body for a grieving father from a temple, you can slay the guards or give them gold to look the other way – but if you think outside the box and take the time to return a stolen bowl to one of the priestesses, she will help you sneak in and out without a trace.
-The original versions of these two beloved RPGs are still perfectly playable, but for the best experience we recommend the enhanced editions from Beamdog.
+The original versions of these two beloved RPGs are still perfectly playable, but for the best experience, we recommend the enhanced editions from Beamdog.

 Planescape: Torment Enhanced Edition